githb21/crowdsale_homework/README.md

 ![`buy_token`](Images/buy_token.PNG)

-Once the goal is reached and crowsale is closed, you can `finalize` the crowdsale under the deployed `PupperCoinSale` contract
+Once the goal is reached and crowdsale is closed, you can `finalize` the crowdsale under the deployed `PupperCoinSale` contract

 ![`finalized`](Images/finalized.PNG)